ajwang-kajwang/sdplc/README.md

 --out=DIR         Output directory, default results
 ```

 The endpoint is `opc.tcp://127.0.0.1:4855/` by default.
-The server writes `results/opcua_address_space.csv`, `results/opcua_read_values.csv`, and `results/opcua_test_notes.md` when it starts.
-With `--self-test`, it also writes `results/opcua_client_smoke.csv` after a real OPC UA client browse/read/write/read-back cycle.
+The server writes address-space evidence, read-value evidence, and test notes into the selected output directory.
+The current thesis evidence keeps these files under `results/opcua/address_space/`.
+With `--self-test`, it also writes client smoke-test evidence and latency CSVs; the current thesis files are under `results/opcua/self_test/` and `results/opcua/latency/`.
 Writable tank nodes use OPC UA write callbacks that update the shared `ProcessImage`; runtime metrics and calculated grade remain read-only to clients.

 Sprint 4 latency options: